Highway Maintenance Worker Jobs in USA with Visa Sponsorship

 - An attached Resume outlining (in reverse chronological order) your experience to date.

-- Contact details for a minimum three (3) individuals who can attest to your work performance, technical skills, and job-related competencies.
+- Contact details for a minimum of three (3) individuals who can attest to your work performance, technical skills, and job-related competencies.
 This information can be entered in the “References” section of the online application; does not require an additional attachment.

 Please click the "APPLY" button to proceed.
 Note that you will be prompted to either sign in or create an account.
 This step is required in order to submit an application to this opportunity.

 WSDOT is an equal opportunity employer.
 We value the importance of creating an environment in which all employees can feel respected, included, and empowered to bring unique ideas to the agency.
 Our diversity and inclusion efforts include embracing different cultures, backgrounds and viewpoints while fostering growth and advancement in the workplace.
 All persons, regardless of race, ethnicity, age, veteran status, sexual orientation, and/or gender identity, are encouraged to apply.
-Persons with disabilities needing assistance in the application process, or those needing this job announcement in an alternative format may contact the listed Recruiter.
+Persons with disabilities needing assistance in the application process, or those needing this job announcement in an alternative format may contact the recruiter listed.

 Contact Us

-See all 5+ Highway Maintenance Worker jobs
+See all 236+ Highway Maintenance Worker Jobs

 Sign up for free to unlock all listings, filter by visa type, and get alerts for new Highway Maintenance Worker roles.